The Power of Sharing

 From 40,000 year-old paintings on caves, to hieroglyphs on papyrus, human beings have long been aware of the importance of recording information.
 The preservation of information is crucial to furthering comprehension.
 The exchange of information is crucial to progression.
 By sharing what was formerly inaccessible, the frontiers of knowledge can be extended.

 What has been learned by one, can be applied and reapplied by another.
 Less time spent re-creating the Best Practices already in existence, and more time devoted to those not yet even conceptualised.
 The need to reinvent the wheel is rendered obsolete.
 And, paradoxically, this paves the way for growth.
 As the community is empowered, and know-how is democratised, the productivity of work and the quality of decision-making will rise.

 Know-how is a common good.

 What if we did not have to repeat, revisit, revise.
 What if we could instead emulate, explore, evolve.

-Our ancestors were making how-to tools from stone and wood.
+Our ancestors were making Best Practices from stone and wood.
 Fast forward 2.5million years and they are now created and shared on Excel spreadsheets, PowerPoint slides, PDFs, blogs and increasingly via Video.
 How did this progression happen?
 Communication.
 Feedback.
 Reciprocity.
 And it is these principles that Eloquens.com has at its core.
 The site plays host to the exchange of ready-to-use know-how, accessible to everyone in a wide range of sectors.

 The Eloquens Effect